 The experience is designed to entertain, challenge, and educate singers of all skill levels.
-Singers receive general instruction in vocal techniques that will include exercises in healthy breath management for singing and improving your singing tone and range.
+Singers receive general instruction in vocal techniques that include exercises in healthy breath management for singing and improving your singing tone and range.
 Basic music-reading instruction is also provided during the sessions.
 Rehearsals culminate in a free public performance on Thursday, December 15.
 (Reservations required.)

-This program is made possible through generous funding from Aroha Philanthropies.
+This program is made possible through generous funding from E.A.
+Michelson Philanthropies.

 9 sessions total (8 rehearsals plus performance; no class November 24)